Leonab1212/compmus/README.md

-# compmus
+# Computational Musicology 2019
-computational musicology 2019 repo
+## Analysing Ornithology

 I will be analising to the jazz standard ornithology, first recorded by Charlie Parker.
 Ornithology is a refference to Parkers nickname "Bird".
 Jazz standards often differ from one another quite alot, yet ornithology is one among them that is particularly well known for all the different recordings.
 One reason for this is that the jazz standerd has also been recorded under another name "How high the Moon", which follows the exact same standard, but in a slower tempo.
 This is immediately one of the aspects for which we could annalize the standard, the tempo of the recording.
 Yet, not only as "how high the Moon" is the tempo of this standard low, some recordings of How High the Moon are actually faster then some Ornithology recordings.
 It would be interesting to see how spotify characterizes these differenses, timing among one of them, in the lables  and statistics labled upon the different recordings.